But the hour is coming, and is now here,

 Sing praises to the Lord with the lyre, with the lyre and the sound of melody.

 With trumpets and the sound of the horn make a joyful noise before the King, the Lord.

 Music is a large part of all of our services, and you can be a part of it.

 - Chancel Choir sings an anthem during Sunday morning worship, about twice per month with summers off.
-If you like to sing, please come to choir practice at 6:00 on Wednesday evenings.
+If you like to sing, please come to choir practice at 7:00 on Wednesday evenings through April 5.

 - Rainbow Ringers plays a bell anthem during Sunday morning worship, about once per month with summers off.
 We have five octaves of bells, so there is room for you if you’d like to make music with handbells.
-We rehearse at 7:00 on Wednesday evenings.
+Rehearsals are currently paused, so check back for updated days and times.